-Skill mix innovations in Swiss primary care involving APNs has not yet received great public attention but is slowly gaining momentum.
-The first pioneers and early adopters independently demonstrated the proof of practice regarding the successful integration of APNs in primary care.
+Skill mix innovations in Swiss primary care involving APNs have not yet received great public attention but are slowly gaining momentum.
+The first pioneers and early adopters independently demonstrated the proof of practice regarding the successful integration of in conferences.
+In fact, these projects have already inspired and endorsed other pioneers to launch similar projects.

+APNs in primary care.
 All cases provide valuable and promising results and met the predefined goals.
 Despite the differences regarding concept, framework, ownership and implementation, the preliminary experiences and results of the projects are similar and largely positive.
-Experience gained is frequently discussed in conferences.
-In fact, these projects have already inspired and endorsed other pioneers to launch similar projects.
+Experience gained is frequently discussed